microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_II.md

 Input = FaceForward.Output
 ```

-*N.B.* Notice that the name of the event processing output track variant is always `Output`.
+*N.B.* Notice that the name of the event processing output track variant is always `Output`, *e.g.* `FaceForward.Output`.

 Many logical operators are available in addition to `Filter`, which include the capability to compare or combine records from multiple tracks.
-See the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_1/MediaServer/Help/index.html#Configuration/ESP/ESP.htm) for more details.
+See the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_2/MediaServer/Help/index.html#Configuration/ESP/ESP.htm) for more details.

-Most of these operators provide additional flexibility through Lua scripting that allow you to create more complex logic.
-Media Server ships with a number of example scripts, which can be found in the `configurations/lua` directory.
-Here was have used the included `frontalFace.lua` script, which contains the following code
+Most of these operators provide additional flexibility through Lua scripts that allow you to create more complex logic.
+Media Server ships with a number of example scripts that can be found in the `configurations/lua` directory.
+Here was have used the out-of-the-box `frontalFace.lua` script, which contains the following code

 ```lua
 -- return if face is forward-facing (i.e. non-profile) and mostly within image